Samuel Leigh (missionary): Service in New Zealand

 The following year, along with William Horton, another WMS missionary, Leigh sailed with his wife for Tasmania.
 On arrival he established a WMS mission at Hobart before going onto Sydney in September 1821, leaving the Tasmanian mission in the care of Horton.
 He departed for New Zealand on 1 January 1822 on Marsden's ship, the Active, with a store of trade goods for establishing the mission.

 Once there, Leigh based himself at the Bay of Islands where he stayed with William Hall, a CMS missionary, and his wife and focussed on learning the Māori language for the next several months.
 He had been ordered to wait for other WMS missionaries to join him before commencing the establishment of his mission.
 Following the arrival of William White in May 1823, the two set about selecting a site for their mission.
-They settled upon a location at Kaeo, near Whangaroa Harbour, which they named Weselydale.
+They settled upon a location at Kaeo, near Whangaroa Harbour, which they named Wesley-Dale.

 The local iwi (tribes) were Ngāti Pou and Ngāti Uru, some of whom had been among those Māori that had been involved in the murder of the crew of the Boyd some years previously and, fearing potential repercussions, met the missionaries with a degree of hostility.
 Leigh won them over and the construction of the mission commenced, the missionaries initially living in tents.
 However, once established, the mission was not particularly successful with few Māori being converted.
 This was a key task for the WMS missionaries but Leigh's limited ability to converse in the local language compromised this work, while White's bad temper often affected relationships with the local rangatira (chiefs).
 Other missionaries considered both men to be "mentally unbalanced".

 The mission was ransacked by the local Māori on several occasions and Leigh's health soon deteriorated.
 When Marsden visited in August 1823, he convinced Leigh to seek medical treatment in Sydney.
 The following month he left with Marsden aboard the Brampton but the vessel run aground near Moturoa in the Bay of Islands.
 The passengers were rescued and the trip to Sydney resumed in November.
 The mission at Kaeo was later abandoned after it was sacked by the Māori.